Eltik/Cronchy/README.md

 ```

 ### Searching
 Searching using the Cronchy package is simple.
-Just run `instance.search(query, amount);` to search through all of Crunchyroll for a specific show.
+Just run `instance.search(query, amount?);` to search through all of Crunchyroll for a specific show. `amount` is an optional parameter that by default will input 8 if not specified.
 ```typescript
 const instance = new Cronchy(...);
 /**